tensorforce/tensorforce/docs/index.rst

 More information
 ----------------

-You can find more information in the at our `TensorForce GitHub repository <https://github.com/reinforceio/TensorForce>`__.
+You can find more information at our `TensorForce GitHub repository <https://github.com/reinforceio/TensorForce>`__.